-A Branded Program can be described as a marketing initiative created to meet a business objective (sales, impressions, leads, etc.) which has the distinction of being purposefully and inherently tied to your brand’s key differentiators.
+A Branded Program can be described as a marketing initiative created to meet a business objective (sales, impressions, leads, etc.) that is purposefully and inherently tied to your brand’s key differentiators.

-We know differentiators may manifest themselves in different areas such as your visual branding, your core offering, your partnerships and alliances, the brand’s values, the level of knowledge or expertise offered and even its physical location.
-Through branded programs marketers are able to harness all of these elements to create unique offers and experiences that can result in repeat visits, higher ticket prices or increased loyalty.
+We know differentiators may manifest themselves in different areas such as your visual branding, core offering, partnerships and alliances, brand values, level of knowledge or expertise, and even physical location.
+Through branded programs, marketers can harness these elements to create unique offers and experiences that can result in repeat visits, higher ticket prices, or increased loyalty.

 The Case of JungleBird

-JungleBird, a hot leisure cocktail bar offering the best of the island experience, saw an opportunity in leveraging the following main differentiators among their competition:
+JungleBird, a hot leisure cocktail bar offering the best of the island experience, saw an opportunity to leverage the following main differentiators among their competition: